Please, give me a little more grace.

 I see you watching me.
 Certainly my attention is focused on these two children of mine, but still, I know you are watching.

 What are you thinking?
-Well, it all depends, but I’m writing you this letter so that you know a little more and so that you can come to your own conclusion – to give me a little more grace.
+Well, it all depends, but I’m writing you this letter so that you might arrive at this conclusion – to give me a little more grace.

 You see, I put a lot of thought into leaving the house today.
 I attempted to schedule this necessary outing around naps and fussy moods.
 I debated whether my errands were even necessary, or whether they could be put off for yet another day.